PhotonicGluon/Advent-Of-Code-2020/README.md

 # Advent Of Code 2020 - Solutions
 These are my solutions to the problems in the Advent of Code 2020.

+If there were solutions that I have adapted or taken from somewhere else, an attribution would be present within each file.

-The Advent of Code 2020 can be found [here](https://adventofcode.com/).
+The Advent of Code 2020 website can be found [here](https://adventofcode.com/).
+It was really a blast trying to solve all of them!